-A. Express Preemption
+Express Preemption

-The United States Supreme Court's decision in Medtronic, Inc. v.
-Lohr (Lohr) provides the framework for preemption analysis under Section 360k(a).
+The U.S. Supreme Court's decision in Medtronic, Inc. v.
+Lohr, 518 U.S. 470 (1996), provides the framework for preemption analysis under §360k(a).
 In Lohr, the Supreme Court addressed whether the MDA expressly preempted state tort claims involving a Class III medical device approved through the 510(k) process.
-The Lohr court read section 360k(a) to demand three things: (1) the imposition of a specific federal requirement that (2) applied to a particular device and (3) focused on the safety and effectiveness of the device.17 If those criteria are satisfied, states are prohibited from having "requirements" that are different from or in addition to the FDA's requirements regulating the device.
+The Lohr court read §360k(a) to demand three things: 1) the imposition of a specific federal requirement that; 2) applied to a particular device; and 3) focused on the safety and effectiveness of the device.
+16 If those criteria are satisfied, states are prohibited from having "requirements" that are different from or in addition to the FDA's requirements regulating the device.

-In a fractured opinion (4-4-1), the Lohr court held that section 360k(a) did not preempt state tort claims involving Class III medical devices approved through the 510(k) process because the FDA's review of a 510(k) application addresses "substantial equivalence" rather than "safety and effectiveness."
-18 The Court found that because the lessrigorous 510(k) process focuses on a device's "equivalence" to an alreadyexisting product rather than safety, the 510(k) process did not give rise to any "specific" federal "requirement," and section 360k(a) was not implicated.19 The court stated, however, that "[t]he § 510(k) notification process is by no means comparable to the PMA process"20 and suggested that its analysis and decision would have been different if the device had weathered the PMA process.21
+In a fractured opinion (4-4-1), the Lohr court held that \$360k(a) did not preempt state tort claims involving Class III medical devices approved through the 510(k) process because the FDA's review of a 510(k) application addresses "substantial equivalence" rather than "safety and effectiveness."
+The Court found that because the less-rigorous 510(k) process focuses on a device's "equivalence" to an existing product rather than safety, the 510(k) process did not give rise to any "specific" federal "requirement," and §360k(a) was not implicated.
+The Court stated, however, that "[t]he §510(k) notification process is by no means comparable to the PMA process" and suggested that its analysis and decision would have been different if the device had weathered the PMA process.
+20